Healthy Homes Assessment Kingsley Heights

 What are unjustifiable gaps or holes?

-If you are able to feel external air flowing in or the air is clear out of a hole or gap, then it’s probably a gap or an opening that requirements sealing in somehow.
-Cracks or gaps with large gaps must be sealed permanently.
-Cracks that are greater than 3mm and allow air in or out within your house require to be sealed.
-For instance, if an open fireplace isn’t in use it can cause draughts and should be blocked from.
-Landlords and property managers are accountable for making sure that such draughts are squelched whenever imaginable.
+If you can feel external air flowing in or the air is clear out of a hole or gap, then it’s most likely a gap or hole which needs sealing in the way you can.
+Cracks and gaps that are large should be fixed permanently.
+Any gaps greater than 3mm that let air in or out within the house require sealing.
+For example, if the open fireplace is not in use, it can create draughts.
+This should be blocked off.
+Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed whenever possible.

-You don’t need to block off holes or gaps that are part of the building.
-For example, tiny gaps around doors and windows could be necessary to allow for the movement of the structure when the house gets warmer and cooler, so that they can still be closed and opened rather than being stuck.
-We will test all windows and doors during our Healthy Homes assessment of your rental property.
+There is no require to block up intentional holes or gaps which are part of the construction.
+For instance, small gaps around doors and windows might be necessary to allow for movement within the building as the household warms and cools to allow them to be opened and closed rather than sticking.
+We will examine all windows and doors in the Healthy Homes assessment of your rental property.

 draught stopping building inspections